tentone/nunuStudio/README.md

 ```

 ### Tech
-nunuStudio uses a number of open source projects to work properly
+nunuStudio is built on top of a number of open source projects
 - NWJS
 	- nwjs.io
 - three.js